causalvis/causalvis/README.md

 npm run storybook
 ```

 This should open a new browser window.
-On the left hand menu, navigate to the `DAG` tab to access the DAGEdtor tool.
+On the left hand menu, navigate to the `DAG` tab to access the DAGEditor tool.